fortnite-in-minecraft/MinecraftRoyale/README.md

 - (some charity): 20%

 ### Airdrops
-- If at least 2 people are online, there is a chance for an airdrop to occur!
-- Random coordinates will be decided for the airdrop.
+- Airdrops will occur at random times (though they are much more likey when more people are online).
-- You will be warned 30 minutes in advance.
+- The coordinates will be announced in chat
-- Once the airdrop occurs, a chest with (very good) loot will appear at those coordinates!
+- A chest with (very good) loot will appear at those coordinates!

 ## How to enter
 ### Go to [our Patreon](https://www.patreon.com/minecraftroyale)